nhattan3395/Calculator_Nhom6/README.md

-# mycaculator
-Using swift 4 with xcode 9
+## CACULATOR

-##This is basic mac calculator app for iphone .
+This is my first basic mac calculator app Using swift 4 with xcode 9 for iphone .
 In this project we use
 * switch cases
 * if conditions